This post may contain affiliate links. Please read our disclosure policy.

 Also, when I think of eggs and Easter, my mind goes back to when I was dating my husband and the first time I went to his house for Easter.
 In my family, our celebrations always included a big ole lunch (or dinner, as us southerners call it), with a big ham and all the casseroles.

-Well, his family brought out the hard-boiled colored eggs and a loaf of bread, They ate hard-boiled eggs or made some simple egg salad on a table outside while enjoying the beautiful weather and hiding Easter eggs with the kiddos.
+Well, his family brought out the hard-boiled colored eggs and a loaf of bread; they ate hard-boiled eggs or made some simple egg salad on a table outside while enjoying the beautiful weather and hiding Easter eggs with the kiddos.
 I wasn’t quite sure what to make of this scene.
-But as the years progressed and our families joined, we brought along our big dinner and enjoyed a side of Easter Egg Salad too!
+But as the years progressed and our families joined, we brought along our big dinner and enjoyed a side of Easter Egg Salad, too!

 However, you enjoy your egg salad, just remember it’s delicious all year long!